Orlando weather: Only slight rain chances this weekend, storms expected next week

 The National Hurricane Center is tracking Hurricane Kirk in the central Atlantic and Tropical Storm Leslie in the eastern Atlantic.

 In the Gulf of Mexico, disorganized storms are forming over the western Gulf, linked to a trough of low pressure.
 A broad low-pressure area is expected to develop in the southwestern or south-central Gulf this weekend.
-It may gradually strengthen into a tropical or subtropical depression or storm by early to mid-next week, depending on its interaction with a nearby frontal boundary.
+It may gradually strengthen into a tropical storm or hurricane by early to mid-next week, depending on its interaction with a nearby frontal boundary.

 Regardless of development, heavy rains could affect parts of Mexico in the next few days and the Florida Peninsula later this weekend and into next week.